IJASI/KaseiCoin/README.md

 Compile the completed code/file using the "0.5.5+commit.1d4f565a" compiler.

-Deploying the contracts in correct sequience in order to "link" them together.
-Firts deploy the crowdsale contract then the coin contract.
+The contracts must be deployed in the correct sequience in order to "link" them together.
+Firts deploy the crowdsale contract the coin contract after.
 See below addresses for the deployed contracts.

 ![FrontEnd](/images/Deployement_AtAddress.JPG)

-Once yo the coing contract is deployed you will have access to capabilities such as addMinter, mint, decrease/increase allowance, and check balance.
+Once the coin contract is deployed you will have access to capabilities such as addMinter, mint, decrease/increase allowance, and check balance.
 See screenshot showing a balance of 20 tokens.

 ![FrontEnd](/images/Deployement_balanceOf_address.JPG)

+See below how total current supply is also showing 20.

 ![FrontEnd](/images/Deployement_balanceOf_totalSupplyJPG.JPG)

+Once the code is updated for enhanced functionality you will be able to set a cap on the coing and/or set a goal to be reached in the crowdsale.
+Please see below screenshot sowing the goal set of 300 ether.

 ![FrontEnd](/images/Deployement_call_balanceOf.JPG)

+The below screeshot shows the the balance of 300, the cap set of 300, and cap reached updated to True.

 ![FrontEnd](/images/Deployement_crowdsale_goal.JPG)